Self-as-context

 Self-as-context, one of the core principles in acceptance and commitment therapy (ACT), is the concept that people are not the content of their thoughts or feelings, but rather are the consciousness experiencing or observing the thoughts and feelings.
 Self-as-context is distinguished from self-as-content, defined in ACT as the social scripts people maintain about who they are and how they operate in the world.
+A related concept, decentering which is a central change strategy of mindfulness-based cognitive therapy, is defined as a process of stepping outside of one’s own mental events leading to an objective and non-judging stance towards the self.

 Buddhist influence

-Buddhist mindfulness practices in conjunction with functional contextualism deeply influenced the formation of ACT and its concept of self-as-context.
-The approach was originally called comprehensive distancing and was developed in the late 1980s by Steven C. Hayes, Kelly G. Wilson, and Kirk Strosahl.
+Buddhist mindfulness practices, in conjunction with functional contextualism, deeply influenced the formation of ACT and its concept of self-as-context.
+The approach was originally called comprehensive distancing and was developed in the late 1980s by Steven C. Hayes, Kelly G. Wilson, and Kirk D. Strosahl.

 Self-as-context vs. self-as-content

 To differentiate self-as-context from self-as-content, ACT presents the conceptual self (participant), the thinking self (participant observer), and the observational self (observer).

 Conceptual self

 The conceptual self is a person's self-as-content.
 A personal narrative, the conceptual self includes objective facts (name, age, sex, cultural background, marital status, occupation, etc.), subjective details (likes, dislikes, hopes, fears, and perceived strengths and weaknesses), social roles (friend, spouse, parent, child), and gender roles (mother, father, daughter, son).
 When a person "holds" their conceptual self lightly then their identity construct is adaptable, however, should a person become unable to differentiate themselves from the rules and restrictions comprising their conceptual self then, according to ACT, they may struggle in different areas of their life.
 Examples include saying things like "I wish I could, but I'm not the sort of person to _" or "I'm a strong person, I don't need any help."